Immain/Windows10Debloater-2021-Version-1.10/README.md

 # DSS Windows 10 Debloater 2021
-This is the Ultimate Windows 10 Script from a creation from multiple debloat scripts and gists from github.
-I also added Chocolatey and other tools to the script that I install on every machine.
+Windows 10 Debloater and Installer Script from a creation of multiple debloat scripts and gists from github.
+I also added Chocolatey and other various software and tools to the script that I install on every machine.
+I will be continually updating this in the future.

 ## My Additions